- Home

 - Drilling contractors must submit a drilling report for every well completed to Alberta Environment and Protected Areas.
 The data from these records is maintained in the Alberta Water Well Information Database by the Groundwater Information Centre (780-427-2770).

-- Do I need a permit for a dugout?
+- Do I need a permit for a dugout or pond?

 -